Arbovirus Field Surveillance Techniques

-The time of day that collections are made can by very significant.
+The time of day that collections are made can be very significant.
 Although daytime biters can be collected at almost any time during the daylight hours, evening biters may present a problem if survey times are not properly scheduled.
-Collection of evening biters, which includes Culex quinquefasciatus, the primary vector of West Nile and St. Louis encephalitis, is usually made in protected areas where these mosquitoes rest during the day.
+A collection of evening biters, which includes Culex quinquefasciatus, the primary vector of West Nile and St. Louis encephalitis, is usually made in protected areas where these mosquitoes rest during the day.
 Generally, collection traps are placed in the late afternoon and checked early the next morning.

 The primary vectors of West Nile, St. Louis encephalitis, and western equine encephalitis are frequently found in resting shelters during the day.
 Potential vectors of eastern equine encephalitis include some daytime biters that may be difficult to find in such places.
-These factors are important when surveying for particular types of encephalitis vectors.
+These factors are important when surveying particular types of encephalitis vectors.

 - Light trap for collecting adult mosquitoes